Sofiane-h31/aero-rag/README.md

 | Generator | `transformers` · `Qwen/Qwen2.5-7B-Instruct` (local) |
 | Reliability | cosine-similarity groundedness check |

-Everything is pip-installable and runs locally — no external API keys.
+Everything is pip-installable and runs locally (no external API keys).
 A GPU is recommended for the 7B generator (≈16 GB VRAM); see *Tuning* for lighter options.

 ## Project layout